beucismis/metalstats/README.md

 ## Usage

-Once the service is running, you can access the API at http://localhost:8000.
+Once the service is running, you can access the API at `http://localhost:8000`.

-## Developer Notes
+### Developer Notes

 - The ASGI app is defined as `app` in `src/metalstats/main.py`.
-- When installed as a package, you can launch it using uvicorn, hypercorn, fastapi-cli, or any compatible ASGI tool.
+- When installed as a package, you can launch it using `uvicorn`, `hypercorn`, `fastapi-cli`, or any compatible ASGI tool.

 ## License